sagemath/trac_to_gh/Issue 7647.md

 # Issue 7647: notebook: provide an option to worksheet download so that only the text (no graphics, etc.) of a worksheet is included in the sws

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7647

 Original creator: was